HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 Compute distance matrix between data points
 --------------------------------------------
-The first step in the algorithm is to define a distance matrix that measures the distance between the data points.
+The first step in the algorithm is to compute the distance matrix for the distances between the data points.

-The proximity measure between two instances i and j represents the frequency with which those instances occur in the same terminal nodes of a tree in the Random Forest(RF), intuitively defining how close those instances are in the RF model.
+This distance matrix is based on a proximity measure between two instances i and j, that represents the frequency with which those instances occur in the same terminal nodes of a tree in the Random Forest(RF).
+Intuitively this defines how close those instances are in the RF model.
 We define the proximity matrix as :math:`M^{proximity}_{ij} = \frac{m_{i,j}}{N}`, where :math:`m_{i,j}` is the number of trees where the data-points i,j end up in the same terminal node and N is the total number of trees in the RF.
 According to *Breiman et al., 2003* the values :math:`1-M^{proximity}_{ij}` are square distances in a euclidean space and can therefore be used as distance measures: